 Cold Storage: Food MFC Facilities

 Metal plate systems offer design freedom, functionality, and performance.
-Designers can incorporate different substrates, depths, curves, perforations and tapers to elicit strong reactions and create unique experiences.
-Plate can be the difference between creating a memorable building and one that fades into the background.
+Designers can incorporate different substrates, depths, curves, perforations, and tapers to elicit strong reactions and create unique experiences.
+Plate panels can be the difference between designing a memorable building and one that fades into the background.